syncfusion/ej2-react-docs/src/documenteditor/document-editor/table-format.md

 ## Working with row formatting

-Document editor allows various row formatting such as height and repeat header.
+Document Editor allows various row formatting such as height and repeat header.

 ### Row height